psycopg/psycopg2/doc/advanced.rst

 PostgreSQL objects read from the database can be adapted to Python objects through an user-defined adapting function.
 An adapter function takes two
-argments: the object string representation as returned by PostgreSQL and the cursor currently being read, and should return a new Python object.
+arguments: the object string representation as returned by PostgreSQL and the cursor currently being read, and should return a new Python object.
 For example, the following function parses a PostgreSQL ``point`` into the previously defined ``Point`` class::